Cornutum/tcases/tcases-openapi/Using-TestWriter-API.md

 lifecycle methods.

 Here is a overview of how a TestWriter delegates responsibilities to a TestCaseWriter.
-Each TestCaseWriter method is indicated by :small_orange_diamond:.
+Each `TestCaseWriter` lifecycle method is indicated by :small_orange_diamond:.

 | Lifecycle Method  |     |                   |     |               | Purpose |
 | ---:              | --- | :---              | --- | ---           | --- |